 The use of autonomous landing of aerial vehicles is increasing in demand.
 Applications of this ability can range from simple drone delivery to unmanned military missions.
 To be able to land at a spot identified by local information, such as a visual marker, creates an efficient and versatile solution.
 This allows for a more user/consumer friendly device overall.
 To achieve this goal the use of computer vision and an array of ranging sensors will be explored.
 In our approach we utilized an April Tag as our location identifier and point of reference.
 MATLAB/Simulink interface was used to develop the platform environment.

 Bitencourt, G., Brown, E. J., Bleimling, C., Lai, G., Molki, A., & Kaya, T. (2021, May).
 Autonomous aerial vehicle vision and sensor guided landing.
-IEEE International Conference of Electro/Information Technology, Mt.
-Pleasant, MI.
+IEEE International Conference of Electro/Information Technology, Central Michigan University, Mount Pleasant, MI.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.